well-in-that-case/Lua-Compound-Ops/README.md

 - Integer division: `//=`

 ### Lua Compatibility
-The bytecode produced by these operators is identical to their manual counter-parts (i.e, `a = a + 1`).
+The bytecode produced by these operators is almost identical to their manual counter-parts (i.e, `a = a + 1`).
+Compound assignment operators are typically faster with complex lvalue expressions.
+Conversly, simple lvalue expressions — for example, a simple local — are slower.
+Keep in mind, this is a sub-nanosecond difference.

+Simple lvalue expressions produce an extra MOVE opcode because this fork performs inside a temporary register, then moves the value into your object.
+Conversly, Lua optimizes manual expressions (`a = a + 5`) to directly modify the value.
+Complex lvalue expressions require less lookups because the temporary registers remember the value, typically avoiding hash lookups.
+One could argue this is a net performance increase, but the difference is overwhelmingly unnoticable.

 ### Implementation Detail
 - This implementation does not require additional reserved symbols.